What is GDP? How GDP of India is calculated

 NX= Net Exports(Exports-Imports)

-There are basically three methods for calculation of GDP of India.
+There are basically three methods for the calculation of the GDP of India.

 This method is a widely used technique for measuring GDP in terms of economic output.
 The formula is again given below for elaborate understanding.